 Begin Coaching with the Employee’s First Week of Employment

 The development process begins on the first day of employment.
 You will want to meet with your new employee to explain the development process and your coaching relationship.
 Explain why you hired this employee to point out their strengths and the importance to your team.
-Explain your coaching style and how you partner with your employees to help them succeed.
+Explain the coaching style and how you partner with your employees to help them be successful.
 This is the opportunity to get to know your employee.
 What do they perceive are their strengths?
 What parts of the job do they like the most?
 What interests them longer term in their career?

 Hold Frequent & Regular Coaching Conversations Throughout the Year